 This, my friends, is the Best Turkey Chili Recipe I’ve ever made.
-It’s a great way to turn Thanksgiving leftovers into a hearty mid-week meal!
+It’s a great way to turn your Thanksgiving turkey leftovers into a hearty midweek meal!

 Leftover Thanksgiving Turkey

 As Thanksgiving approaches, I always try to jot down a few ideas that will help me make the most of our leftovers.
 Turkey sandwiches are great for a day or two.
 But after that, our Thanksgiving leftovers tend to sit stagnant in the fridge until their inevitable day of doom.

 Giving leftover Thanksgiving turkey a makeover is a great way to ensure your family is happy to see it again on day 3, 4, or 5.